Cooltk63/Cooltk63/README.md

                 clientIpAddress = "unknown";
             }

+            // Get the requested URL
+            String requestURI = httpRequest.getRequestURI();

-            // Check if the rate limit is exceeded for the client's IP address if (isRateLimitExceeded(clientIpAddress)) {
+            // Check if the rate limit is exceeded for this IP address and URL if (isRateLimitExceeded(clientIpAddress, requestURI)) {
                 httpResponse.setStatus(HttpServletResponse.SC_TOO_MANY_REQUESTS);
-                httpResponse.getWriter().write("Rate limit exceeded.
+                httpResponse.getWriter().write("Rate limit exceeded for this URL.
 Try again later.");
                 return;
             }

+            // Proceed with the filter chain if the rate limit is not exceeded chain.doFilter(request, response);
         }

-        // Proceed with the filter chain if the rate limit is not exceeded chain.doFilter(request, response);
     }

     @Override